 CYB - Cybersecurity CYB 6000 - Network Security (3) This course covers the theory and practice of network security from a tactical and strategic perspective.
 The concepts, models, architectures, protocols, standards, implementation, and management of network security are covered.
 Essentials of local area networks (LAN) security, metropolitan area networks (MAN) security, and wide area networks (WAN) security are covered.
 CYB 6010 - Protecting and Securing the OS (3) This course covers operating system security concepts from a tactical and strategic perspective.
 A variety of OS security principles, techniques, tools, and best practices will be covered in this course.
 This course provides a balance between tactical and strategic aspects of operating system security.
+CYB 6015 - Intelligence Writing (3) Intelligence Writing is a course designed to introduce students to generally recognized and acceptable writing practices for the intelligence community.
+The curriculum is aligned with the open-source publications of The Style Manual and Writers Guide for Intelligence Publications and DoD writing guidance.
+This course will focus primarily on the formal writing and communication tasks that security professionals must perform as a part of their jobs.
+There will be opportunities for students to apply the fundamentals of writing and communication and achieve the most common writing tasks required for the Intelligence Community.
 CYB 6020 - Vulnerability Assmt and PT (3) The Vulnerability Assessment and Penetration Testing course builds upon ethical security practices by performing prescribed techniques while increasing the student's knowledge, skills, and abilities.
 Topics covered include ethics, standards, methodologies, tools/techniques, and legal ramifications.
 Summative report development and presentations of findings will be included.
 Prerequisite: CYB 6000.
+CYB 6025 - Open Source Intelligence (OSINT) (3) The Open Source Intelligence (OSINT) is a foundational course in collecting and analyzing data from published or publicly available resources to identify threats and risks.
+Students will investigate how members of social networking sites behave and engage with each other.
+In doing so, students will study how this information can be incorporated into intelligence analysis and criminal investigations.
 CYB 6030 - IDS and IPS (3) The Intrusion Detection (IDS) and Intrusion Protection (IPS) course introduces students to intrusion detection and intrusion protection from both a tactical and strategic perspective.
 Students are introduced to intrusion detection and intrusion protection tools, techniques, and strategies.
 Prerequisite: CYB 6000.